Fractions and Decimals for Class 5

 Both 18 and 27 can be divided by 9.
 When we divide 18 by 9, we get 2.
 When we divide 27 by 9, we get 3.

-Lowest form of the fraction 18/27= 2/3
+Therefore, lowest form of the fraction 18/27 is 2/3.

 Equivalent Fractions

 Equivalent fractions are different fractions that express the same value when reduced to their lowest form.
-To find equivalent fractions, it is necessary to multiply or divide the numerator and denominator of a fraction by the same value.
+To find equivalent fractions, it is necessary to multiply or divide the numerator and denominator of a fraction by the same number.

 For example, the fractions 25/15, 15/9, 10/6 and 20/12 are equivalent fractions because when reduced to their lowest form, are all equal to 5/3.

-Comparing the Fractions with the Same Denominator
+Comparing the Fractions Having the Same Denominator

 For example: 1/7, 2/7, 3/7, 4/7, 5/7, 6/7,19/7, 37/7, etc. are like fractions.